Yoga for Emotional Balance

 CONTACT LINDA AT 630-677-4501

-LEARN AT YOUR CONVENIENCE
+AND LEARN AT YOUR CONVENIENCE

 This ground-breaking weekend training utilizes teachings from the Krishnamacharya Yoga tradition, Trauma Sensitive Yoga, and the therapeutic elements of Yin Yoga.
 Each day includes lecture and discussion and body awareness practice via Yoga and guided meditations.